 How Recruitment Research Helps Nonprofits find Leadership

 Duffy Group began working with the Make-A-Wish Arizona Chapter in 2010.
+Still, they were concerned about the potential expense that often comes with retained or contingency nonprofit executive recruiters.
 The outcome was a successful hire for the CEO position.
 Based on that relationship, it made perfect sense to be introduced to the National headquarters and chapter offices across the country.
 Recently, Make-A-Wish South Florida began working with Duffy Group; they were struggling to find quality candidates for their Vice President of Mission Resources, responsible for all development and fundraising for the chapter.
 Make-A-Wish Massachusetts and Rhode Island was having difficulties filling the position of Regional Director for Rhode Island.

 What they were doing: